Xavier College: History

-Following the request by Daniel Mannix, Archbishop of Melbourne, that the school should have a campus in the southern suburbs of the city, William Hackett SJ, Rector of Xavier opened the Kostka Hall Junior campus in 1937, with the addition of a second building, Marchwood (also known as St Johns).
+Following the request by Daniel Mannix, Archbishop of Melbourne, that the school should have a campus in the southern suburbs of the city, William Hackett SJ, Rector of Xavier opened the Kostka Hall Junior campus in Brighton in 1937 on the water of Brighton beach and near Brighton beach railway station.
+Classes were from Year 2 to Year 8 and by the end of the first year, the numbers of students had grown to 62, including 16 boarders.
+The Kostka hall boarding house didn't last long though, with the boarders being moved to Burke hall in the early 1940's after scares that the Japanese would wash up of Port Phillip bay leaving the students in jeopardy.
+With the addition of a second building, Marchwood (also known as St Johns).
 This was demolished in 1959 to make way for a major building project, including classrooms, tuckshop, and administrative buildings, and a chapel was built in 1967.
 Science rooms were added in 1969, and in the 1970s the Jesuits bought various adjoining properties to expand the campus.
 In 1996 a multi-purpose hall was completed with a new arts centre opened in 1998.
 In 2005 an Early Years Centre based on the one at Burke Hall was opened.
-This campus is scheduled to be shut down in 2021.
+After rumors of the campus closing for years In 2021, after 85 years, Kostka Hall campus closed its gates for the final time, due to a decline in enrollments and the substantial effect of COVID-19.
+Moving the students of Kostka hall to the newly built Manresa campus, a section of the school below the science wing.
+This was only used for the period of time in-between Kostka halls closing and the new joint middle years campus.
+In 2024 the new building called 'The Kostka Building' was built, behind the chapel oval on the senior campus.
+Primarily to be used by year 7 and 8 students, who in 2024 transitioned from Burke Hall and Manresa to the Senior school.
+Making Burke hall just a junior years campus.